lofar-astron/PyBDSF/doc/source/process_image.rst

         fitted Gaussian are constructed up to a size 2b, such that the amplitude of the Gaussian falls to a value of ``fitted_image_clip`` times the local rms, b pixels from the peak.

+    fix_to_beam
+        This parameter is a Boolean (default is ``False``).
+If True, then during fitting the major and minor axes and PA of the Gaussians are fixed to the beam.
+Only the amplitude and position are fit.
+If False, all parameters are fit.

     group_by_isl
         This parameter is a Boolean (default is ``False``).
 If True, all